Levganster/nestjs-base-template/README.md

 7. **Access Swagger Documentation**: Visit `http://localhost:<3000/3001>/api` to view the automatically generated Swagger documentation.

-8. **GraphQL Playground**: Visit `http://localhost:<3000/3001>/graphql` to view the GraphQL playground.

-9. **Explore and Customize**: Explore the codebase, add new features, and customize the template to fit your project needs.
+8. **Explore and Customize**: Explore the codebase, add new features, and customize the template to fit your project needs.

 ---

 Explore these features and more to build a powerful and flexible application with NestJS! 🚀